pivot-access-ltd/bma-offline-docs/src/deploy-machines.md

 6.  curtin installation script runs
 7. Squashfs image (same as above) is placed on disk

-rad-begin /deb/2.9/cli
 [note]
 The curtin installer uses an image-based method and is now the only installer used by MAAS.
 Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/2596).
+For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/nnnn).
 [/note]

 Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3184) and the [Kernel boot options](/t/kernel-boot-options/2788) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3208#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /deb/2.9/ui
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/2597).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3185) and the [Kernel boot options](/t/kernel-boot-options/2789) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3209#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /deb/3.0/cli
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/3911).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/4139) and the [Kernel boot options](/t/kernel-boot-options/3975) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/4147#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /deb/3.0/ui
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/3912).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/4140) and the [Kernel boot options](/t/kernel-boot-options/3976) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/4148#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /snap/2.9/cli
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/2590).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3178) and the [Kernel boot options](/t/kernel-boot-options/2782) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3202#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /snap/2.9/ui
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/2591).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3179) and the [Kernel boot options](/t/kernel-boot-options/2783) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3203#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /snap/3.0/cli
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/3909).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/4137) and the [Kernel boot options](/t/kernel-boot-options/3973) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/4145#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end

-rad-begin /snap/3.0/ui
-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/3910).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/4138) and the [Kernel boot options](/t/kernel-boot-options/3974) that will get used by deployed machines.
+1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/nnnn) and the [Kernel boot options](/t/kernel-boot-options/nnnn) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/4146#heading--ssh-keys)) to MAAS so it can connect to deployed machines. rad-end
+2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/nnnn#heading--ssh-keys)) to MAAS so it can connect to deployed machines.

 rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 To deploy directly from MAAS, select one or more machine(s) and press the 'Deploy' button.